harshmriduhash/PromptShare/README.md

 ## Contributing

-If you have ideas for new prompts or improvements to existing ones, we encourage you to contribute to this repository.
+If you have ideas for new prompts or improvements to existing ones, I encourage you to contribute to this repository.
 By sharing your insights and expertise, you can help make this resource even more valuable for the SaaS community.